akbarbuneri/TradingAgents/README.md

   <img src="assets/cli/cli_transaction.png" width="100%" style="display: inline-block; margin: 0 2%;">
 </p>

-## TradingAgents Package
+## Argaam Trading Agents Package

 ### Implementation Details

-We built TradingAgents with LangGraph to ensure flexibility and modularity.
+We built Argaam Trading Agents with LangGraph to ensure flexibility and modularity.
 We utilize `o1-preview` and `gpt-4o` as our deep thinking and fast thinking LLMs for our experiments.
 However, for testing purposes, we recommend you use `o4-mini` and `gpt-4.1-mini` to save on costs as our framework makes **lots of** API calls.

 ### Python Usage

-To use TradingAgents inside your code, you can import the `tradingagents` module and initialize a `TradingAgentsGraph()` object.
+To use Argaam Trading Agents inside your code, you can import the `tradingagents` module and initialize a `TradingAgentsGraph()` object.
 The `.propagate()` function will return a decision.
 You can run `main.py`, here's also a quick example:

 ```python
 from tradingagents.graph.trading_graph import TradingAgentsGraph